prathimacode-hub/ML-ProjectKart/Fake Currency Prediction/Model/README.md

 - When user will give features data and press (Predict) button it will render to (/predict) page.
 - Predict page will give us the result about whether the note is fake or not.

+**Description**

+- Fake Currency Detection is a task of binary classification in machine learning because bank notes can be either real or fake.
+- If we have enough data on real and fake banknotes, we can use that data to train a model that can classify the new banknotes as real or fake.
+- After training the model if we want to deploy it for real life purpose we can use FLASK.

+**Conclusion**

+- Fake Currency Detection is a real problem for both individuals and businesses.
+- So by training this script in machine learning will help many individuals.
+- Users will have a webpage content related to model in which they have to give value to the features required.
+- After giving value to the features they can get to know the results that whether the given note is real or fake.

+# Author :
+- ### Medhir Manoj